-The City recognizes that it has the ultimate responsibility for the actions of officers and PSOs performing their duties and therefore agrees that neither shall endure a personal financial burden for acts arising from lawful action.
-An example would be to reimburse an officer the additional cost of insurance he/she must pay for an on duty non-negligent vehicle accident or additional insurance an officer must bear for maintaining a canine.
+The City recognizes that it has the ultimate responsibility for the actions of officers and PSOs performing their duties and therefore agrees that neither shall endure a personal financial burden for acts arising from lawful actionagrees that officers will not be expected to endure a personal financial burden for actions taken in the performance of their duties unless such actions are unlawful.
+An eExamples of potential personal financial burdens would be to reimburse an officer the additional cost of insurance he/she must pay for an on duty non-negligent vehicle accident or additional insurance an officer must bear for maintaining a canine.

-The defense of actions covered by this provision is the responsibility of the City Attorney's Office.
-When an employee is served with a summons notifying him/her of a suit, the employee shall immediately contact the City Attorney's Office, deliver the summons and all attachments, and consult with the attorney assigned to defend such actions.
-The involved employee and the City Attorney will discuss and attempt to reach an agreement on the representation to be provided.
+The defense of actions covered by this provision is the responsibility of the City

+Attorney's Office.
+When an employee is served with a summons notifying him/her of a lawsuit, the employee shall immediately (but no later than fifteen days after receipt) notify his/her chain of command and request representation by contact the City Attorney's Office, delivering the summons and all attachments to the City Attorney's Office., and consult with t The City aAttorney will determine whether outside counsel will be retained to represent individual employees, taking into consideration factors such as potential conflicts of interest, caseload and other relevant factors.
+Before outside counsel is retained, assigned to defend such actions.
+Tthe involved employee and the City Attorney will discuss and attempt to reach an agreement on the representation to be provided.
 In the event that an agreement cannot be reached, the employee will have the option to select an attorney from a list of a minimum of three (3), as provided by the City Attorney.